-ASCO: Roche's closely watched TIGIT combo shows 2 checkpoint inhibitors could be better than 1
+ASCO: Roche's closely watched TIGIT combo shows 2 checkpoint inhibitors could be better than one

 RELATED: Roche's solo Tecentriq advances toward Keytruda showdown with 'priority' boost in lung cancer

-“Anytime you can allow patients to not receive chemotherapy and suffer from side effects… you’re doing patients a service, particularly if you’re getting the same or better results without the addition of chemotherapy,” Sandler said.
+“Anytime you can allow patients to not receive chemotherapy and suffer from side effects … you’re doing patients a service, particularly if you’re getting the same or better results without the addition of chemotherapy,” Sandler said.

 Moving forward, Genentech already has two phase 3 studies of tiragolumab under way.
 The first pits the tiragolumab-Tecentriq combo against Tecentriq monotherapy in patients with PD-L1-positive NSCLC who have not received any cancer treatment.
-The second adds tiragolumab to Tecentriq and a pair of chemo drugs to see whether the cocktail can beat a Tecentriq-chemo combo in small-cell lung cancer that has grown or spread.
+The second adds tiragolumab to Tecentriq and a pair of chemo drugs to see whether the cocktail can beat a Tecentriq-chemo combo in small cell lung cancer that has grown or spread.

-Note: Editor's note: This story has been updated to include analyst comments.
+Analysts clashed on what the data meant.
+For SVB Leerink analyst Daina Graybosch, the 38% response rate was a "home run," and an "indirect comparison" to Bristol Myers Squibb's Opdivo-Yervoy combo "looks promising."
+But "the restriction of benefit to PD-L1 high patients and poor performance of the atezolizumab arm raise some doubts on the market potential and strength of the signal, respectively," she wrote in an investor note Wednesday evening.

+Evercore ISI's Umer Raffat, for his part, was "puzzled by the initial underwhelming feedback" for the combo, noting that high PD-L1 levels being the "primary driver of efficacy shouldn't be a surprise."
+That is, after all, the patient group Genentech is studying in one of its phase 3 studies, Raffat wrote in an investor note on Wednesday.